jabhishek/lotr-names/README.md

-# starwars-names
+# lotr-names

-For all your random Star Wars character needs
+For all your random LOTR character needs